P-p-H-d/mlib/README.md

 M\*LIB may use a lot of assertions in its implementation to ensure safety: it is highly recommended to properly define NDEBUG for released programs.

+M\*LIB provides automatically several [serialization](https://en.wikipedia.org/wiki/Serialization) methods for each containers.
+You can read or write your full and complex data structure into [JSON](https://en.wikipedia.org/wiki/JSON) format in a few lines.

 M\*LIB is distributed under BSD-2 simplified license.

 It is strongly advised not to read the source to know how to use the library